-Activity Evidence that supports this approach Challenge number(s) addressed Increased number of teachers allowing for KS2 to be split Working with experts to redefine curriculum to more specifically meet the needs of LKS2 and UKS2 1 and 2
+Activity Evidence that supports this approach Challenge number(s) addressed Additional teaching staff in order that Y3/4 and Y5/6 can be taught separately Working with experts to redefine curriculum to more specifically meet the needs of LKS2 and UKS2.
 Developing high quality teaching, assessment and a curriculum which responds to the needs of the pupils.
-See EEF guidance reports on literacy, maths, science and feedback 'Evidence indicates that high quality teaching is the most important lever schools have to improve pupil attainment, including for disadvantaged pu- pils.'
-EEF Pupil Premium Menu Evidence Brief
+See EEF guidance reports on literacy, maths, science and feedback.
+'Evidence indicates that high quality teaching is the most important lever schools have to improve pupil attainment, including 1/2/3 for disadvantaged pupils.'
+EEF Pupil Premium Menu Evidence Brief CPD training/ Writing lead support Additional CPD for teachers including from external speakers (MrT does Primary History) Rachel Scott mornings.
+1/2/3 External programmes and assessments See below 1/2/3